karrioapi/karrio/README.md

 ## Integration

-Purplship comes in two flavours

-**Purplship SDK**
+**Purplship SDK** is ideal

   - for an integration as a Python library
-  - documentation and usage can be found at [sdk.purplship.com](https://sdk.purplship.com)

-**Purplship Server**

-  - for an On-prem or cloud REST API
-  - documentation and usage can be found at [docs.purplship.com](https://docs.purplship.com)
+  - if you want more control or a partial integration of a selected set of APIs
+  - to integrate custom shipping carrier services

+For a complete shipping management REST API with a dashboard checkout [purplship-server](https://github.com/PurplShip/purplship-server).

 ## Quick start